kohleth/monash_phd_research_proposal/README.md

 \[
   [Z_t|X_t, \theta, \Omega_{t-1}]=\min(X_t, C)
 \]
-where $C\in \theta$ (the right censoring limit) is some constant physical constraint such as shelf space limit.
+where $C$ (the right censoring limit) is some constant physical constraint such as shelf space limit.

 We could extend this model further, for example, instead of a constant $C$, we might have $C_t$ which represents the available stock at time $t$.
 And then
 \[